August 17, 2017

 Wonderbridge services limited , Kolonakiou 39 Agios Athanasios, 4103 Limassol, Cyprus , is a subsidiary of Richfield Capital Limited , No 5 Cork Street, P.O.
 Box 1708, Belize City , Belize

 RISK WARNING: Binary Options and Contracts for Difference (‘CFDs’) are complex financial products, the trading of which involves significant risks.
-Binary Options trading may result in the loss of your investment whilst CFDs trading, which are marginal products, may result in the loss of your entire deposits.
+Binary Options trading may result in the loss of your investment whilst CFDs trading, which are marginal products, may result in the loss of your entire balance.
 Remember that leverage in CFDs can work both to your advantage and disadvantage.
 Traders of Binary Options and CFDs do not own, or have any rights to, the underlying assets.
 Trading Binary Options and/or CFDs is not appropriate for all investors.
 Past performance does not constitute a reliable indicator of future results.
 Future forecasts do not constitute a reliable indicator of future performance.
 Before deciding to trade, you should carefully consider your investment objectives, level of experience and risk tolerance.
 You should not deposit more than you are prepared to lose.
 Please ensure you fully understand the risk associated with the product envisaged and seek independent advice, if necessary.
 Richfield Capital Limited does not issue advice, recommendations or opinions in relation to acquiring, holding or disposing of any financial product.
 Richfield Capital Limited is not a financial adviser and all services are provided on an execution only basis.
 Please read our Risk Disclosure Notice and Legal Documents before using our services.

 REGIONAL RESTRICTIONS: 24option brand does not offer services to residents of certain jurisdictions such as the USA, British Columbia, Canada, Australia, Belgium, France and some other regions.
 Find out more here.